kent-map/chirpy/_posts/2025-12-30-wateringbury-overview.md

 Alice [Ellen Terry]({{ site.baseurl }}/20c/20c-terry-biography) who was said to be the most popular actress of her time spent her 80th birthday at the Red House as the guest of Lady Mabel Egerton.
 Born into showbusiness in 1847, Ellen hit the ground running, becoming a famous childhood star and rumoured to have been the inspiration for Lewis Carroll’s Alice in Wonderland.
 Her beauty caught the creative eye of several noteworthy artists whom included her in their work.
 In 1864, at just 16 years of age, she gave up her acting career to marry 47-year-old G. F. Watts, a famous artist of the day who was given the title of ‘England’s Michelangelo.’
 Their paths crossed when she had posed of one of his models and he went on to paint a collection of works centered around her.
 Sadly, the marriage lasted only ten months.

 Following this unhappy start Ellen eloped with architect and stage designer Edward Godwin with whom she had two children.
 This lasted three years, then, in 1877, at age 30 she married actor Charles Kelly which also fizzled out after a short while.
 Unlike her marital life, Ellen’s acting career hit a high note in 1878 at age 31 when she became the <span data-mouseover-image-zoomto="97,50,537,346">leading lady</span> for Sir Henry Irving, a renowned actor who had been knighted for bringing social acceptance to acting before going on to manage his own theatre, the renowned Lyceum.
 She remained working with Henry for 24 years.

-{% include embed/image.html src="wc:Ellen_Terry_as_Lady_Macbeth.jpg" aspect="0.525" caption="Ellen as Lady Macbeth by John Singer Sargent" %}

 In around 1890, Ellen worked with playwriter George Bernard Shaw, producing and starring in a number of his productions.
 Their affiliation blossomed into a written romance exchanged through numerous letters known as ‘the paper courtship’.
 In 1907 as Ellen reached 60 she married James Carew, an American actor half her age.
 This sadly also did not last although they remained friends.
 As her acting career began to run its course Ellen began a tour lecturing on Shakespeare’s heroines.

-{% include embed/image.html src="wc:Ellen_Terry_LCCN2014698965.jpg" aspect="0.669" caption="Ellen Terry in 1915" %}

 Dame [Ellen Terry]({{ site.baseurl }}/20c/20c-terry-biography) died in 1928 at the age of 81 but her legacy lives on.
 A remarkable woman, Ellen would not be contained and repressed by an unfair cultural expectation, but made her own way, and in so doing, prepared a way for other women to break free and follow their own hearts.

-{% include embed/image.html src="wc:Ellen_Terry_1922.jpg" aspect="0.632" caption="Ellen Terry at Walmer Castle, 1922" %}
+{% include embed/image.html src="wc:Ellen_Terry_as_Lady_Macbeth.jpg" aspect="0.525" caption="Ellen as Lady Macbeth by John Singer Sargent" %}

 **John Beal Jude**
 John Beal Jude was the founder of the Kent brewery, one of the two significant breweries in Wateringbury.
 Quite the businessman, John also branched out into coal and farming.
 He founded Kent brewery in 1833 which was then situated on Bow Road but no longer stands.
 In 1857 John purchased the Broomcrofts estate on <span data-mouseover-image-zoomto="537,1,1285,859">Canon Lane</span>, and grew to be a wealthy land and property owner.

-{% include embed/image.html src="https://raw.githubusercontent.com/kent-map/kmo-forum-images/main/70056d92-7406-48ec-a8e5-060c6bcf584d.jpg" aspect="1.426" %}

 The first train to land in Wateringbury was in the year 1844.
 There was a grand celebration with guests including Alderman Mattias Lucas and the band of 16th lancers, a cavalry regiment in the British Army.
 Around 6 years later the train station was built in the Tudor Gothic style and is now a grade II listed building.
 The station still holds much of its historic charm and overlooks the countryside.
 Even if you have no train to catch, its worth the walk down Bow Road to see this splendid building and take in the views.
 Wateringbury in an intriguing place, whose inhabitants are as intriguing as its architecture.

 {% include embed/image.html src="wc:Wateringbury_railway_station%2C_EG02%2C_August_2013.JPG" aspect="1.333" caption="Wateringbury Station" %}